zihuahu/ccr-examples/README.md

 ## Running Examples

-In order to run any examples on the CCR, the files must first be moved to an appropriate directory.
-This can be done by downloading raw files to your local machine through a web browser, and then uploading them to the CCR via a number of methods outlined in the documentation on [data transfer](https://docs.ccr.buffalo.edu/en/latest/hpc/data-transfer/).
+In order to run any examples on the CCR clusters, the files must first be moved to an appropriate directory.
+This can be done by downloading raw files to your local machine through a web browser, and then uploading them to the CCR HPC environment via a number of methods outlined in the documentation on [data transfer](https://docs.ccr.buffalo.edu/en/latest/hpc/data-transfer/).
 Users may also clone the repository directly from GitHub onto CCR storage.
 Please note that in some cases an example is made up of multiple files, each of which must be transferred and kept in the same relative paths to one another to run successfully.

 After verifying that the desired example performs as expected when run as is, users are meant to modify the examples to suit their needs.
 Information on what to modify and why can be found in associated `README` files, as well as in comments within the example files themselves.